Ride On (Maryland): 2020s

 On December 27, 2023, a Ride On bus crashed into a house in Silver Spring around 7:30 PM.
 The driver reportedly lost control of the bus while entering a roundabout, hit a parked car, and collided with the side of the house.
-There were no passengers on the bus, and the house was occupied at the time.
-The exact cause is still unknown, but there were no reported injuries, and no charges were filed against the bus driver.
-The same bus had previously been involved in a crash on May 20, 2011.
-The bus was removed from service following the second incident.
+There were no passengers on the bus, and the house was not occupied at the time.
+It was later discovered that the same vehicle had previously crashed in a KFC restaurant in May 2011.